 Be mindful to observe Quiet Hours (i.e. 11pm to 7am) and show consideration to your fellow residents by not making any noises in and around the House during the stipulated timing.

-Please help to maintain the cleanliness and upkeep of shared spaces such as Cluster Commons, toilets and study rooms.
+Please help to maintain the cleanliness and upkeep of shared spaces such as Cluster Kitchens, toilets and study rooms.

 Do extend help to your fellow residents when they are in need, and always choose to be a peacekeeper.

-In keeping with our theme of Frugality and Sustainability, I would like to encourage residents to consider how we can make a difference to our community and contribute to society.
+In keeping with our theme of Frugality and Sustainable Living, I would like to encourage residents to consider how we can make a difference to our community and contribute meaningfully to the society.

-Lastly, I aim to meet each one of you during the online Dining-with-Master (DwM) sessions.
+Lastly, I sincerely hope to meet each one of you during the Dining-with-Master (DwM) sessions.
+These sessions are conducted weekly for every cluster whereby we (Master and Resident Fellows) get to engage with residents and to hear from the ground.
 We wish to reach out to everyone and for nobody to be left behind.

 Looking forward to connecting with you.